jacobmetcalfe/Python_Crash_Course/README.md

 Python Crash Course, A Hands-On, Project-Based Introduction to Programming, by Eric Matthes and published by No Starch Press.

 ### Key Tip
+A general guideline that one should understand while doing Python.
 ```python
 import this